 We received teacher nominations from community members across the district and after teacher interviews, the Ed Fund, in collaboration with WCCUSD, chose the following four teachers.

-We honored these teachers (and many more!) during our 40th anniversary celebration on May 25, 2023.
+We honored these teachers (and many more!) during our annual Soaring to Excellence Celebration on May 31, 2024.

 Dorcas Sims, Nystrom Elementary, 5th/6th Grade General Education